yilmazderin/yilmazderin/README.md

 My name is Derin Yilmaz
 ====================================================================================================================================

-Software Engineering Student
+AI & Machine Learning Enthusiast | Software Engineering Student
 ----------------------------

-I am in my fourth year studying Software Engineering at Western University.
-I am particularly interested in fullstack development as well as creating machine learning models.
+In my fourth year at Western University, I've channeled my passion for Software Engineering towards the evolving realms of Machine Learning and AI.
+Delving deep into algorithms, data processing, and predictive modeling, I aim to leverage these technologies for full-stack development solutions.

 * 🌍  I'm based in Windsor, ON
-* 🧠  I'm learning in-depth .NET core framework
+* 🧠  Currently diving deep into AI-driven solutions using Python's vast array of libraries.

 ### Skills